Email subscription form header

 • Use a sharp knife to butterfly the pork tenderloin.
 This will make it cook quickly and evenly.
 If this is your first time doing this, follow these steps:

-Place the tenderloin on a plastic wrap or cutting board.
-Make a slit by cutting lengthwise down the middle.
-Be careful to not cut all the way through.
+Be careful not to cut all the way through.
 The best results are achieved by cutting 2/3 of the way through, leaving 1/3 of the overall thickness at the long side of the tenderloin.
-Open the tenderloin like a book.
-Cover it with a second sheet of plastic wrap and pound it out with the flat side of a meat mallet or press it out with a rolling pin to an even thickness.

 Flattened pork tenderloin